happymeex/gardenia/README.md

 # Gardenia

-This repository contains the source code behind Gardenia, a browser-based 2D platformer game.
+This repository contains the source code for [Gardenia](https://gardenia-production.up.railway.app/), a browser-based 2D platformer game.
 You play as a shapeshifting forest spirit who must protect her home from encroaching robot enemies.